harness/developer-hub/docs/internal-developer-portal/getting-started/enable-docs.md

 ---
-title: Enable the Docs for your component
+title: Enable documentation for your component
-description: Learn how you can enable the TechDocs plugin to show your markdown docs under the "Docs" tab on the catalog page
+description: Learn how you can enable the TechDocs plugin to show your markdown docs on the Docs tab of the catalog page.
 sidebar_position: 40
 helpdocs_topic_id:
 helpdocs_category_id: